Spherical Voronoi: Directional Appearance as a Differentiable Partition of the Sphere: Introduction

 \section{Introduction}

 In recent years, novel view synthesis has seen remarkable progress, driven largely by radiance field-based methods.
-However, while current state-of-the-art approaches effectively capture fine-grained texture and intricate geometric detail, they struggle to reproduce the complex, view-dependent appearance inherent to glossy surfaces.
+While current state-of-the-art approaches effectively capture fine-grained texture and intricate geometric detail, they struggle to reproduce the complex, view-dependent appearance inherent to glossy surfaces.
 This fact, along with the plateau in photometric accuracy at the top of novel view synthesis benchmarks~\cite{nerfbaselines}, clearly indicates that further improvement will require fundamental changes in how the \textit{directional} component of radiance fields is modeled.
-The view-dependent appearance representation of NeRF~\cite{nerf} employs a large multi-layer perceptron (MLP) to model the emitted radiance at each 3D point and viewing direction.
-While this formulation achieves high-fidelity novel view synthesis, it remains computationally expensive, limiting its applicability to real-time scenarios.
-For example, Zip-NeRF~\cite{zipnerf} reports rendering speeds on the order of one frame per second even on high-end GPUs.
-Many efforts in computer graphics have been made to render glossy reflections accurately and efficiently.
-Inspired by these approaches, 3D reconstruction methods like Ref-NeRF~\cite{refnerf} address these shortcomings by introducing more principled models of light transport into the rendering model.
-These models are particularly successful at rendering the common case of light reflecting off an opaque surface.
-Such models take advantage of the fact that incident radiance changes slowly with position.
-This is because if the illumination originates sufficiently far from the rest of the scene, assuming constant incident radiance at every point in space is an excellent approximation, and modeling reflections by means of a spherical environment map becomes extremely effective~\cite{physg}.
-While providing high quality renderings, NeRF-based models can be quite slow to render, as they require many expensive MLP evaluations for capturing and rendering specular highlights.
-Gaussian splatting~\cite{gsplat} and other approaches which focus on rendering speed~\cite{plenoxels, radfoam, ever} represent view-dependent appearance using spherical harmonics---the generalization of Fourier series to the spherical domain---which are very cheap to evaluate and therefore enable efficient inference.
-When only a sparse set of viewing directions is provided as input, the spherical harmonics are also easier to optimize thanks to the smoothness they induce in the loss landscape, and thanks to their global support over the spherical domain.
-However, despite these advantages, spherical harmonics come with the significant limitation of only allowing band-limited reconstructions.
-The number of coefficients required to represent a given frequency grows quadratically with the frequency, making it difficult to render accurate representation of sharp view-dependent effects like specular highlights (see~\Cref{fig:gibbs}).
+The view-dependent appearance representation of NeRF~\cite{nerf} employs a large MLP to model emitted radiance at each 3D point and viewing direction, achieving high-fidelity novel view synthesis.
+However, this formulation memorizes appearance directly from observations without explicitly reasoning about light transport, making it ill-suited for modeling specular reflections.
+Inspired by classical graphics, methods like Ref-NeRF~\cite{refnerf} address this by introducing more principled models of light transport.
+Such models take advantage of the fact that incident radiance changes slowly with position: when illumination originates sufficiently far from the scene, modeling reflections via a spherical environment map becomes extremely effective~\cite{physg}.
+More complex approaches additionally account for near-field light sources and inter-reflections via secondary ray tracing~\cite{nerfcasting, 3dgrt, wu2024neural}, or jointly optimize geometry and illumination~\cite{mai2023neural, verbin2024eclipse, hasselgren2022nvdiffrecmc, Munkberg_2022_CVPR}, achieving high-quality results at the cost of significant computational complexity.